Ryan963/Lyrics-search-and-songs-preview/README.md

 under the music player there will be the lyrics of the song
 # Note
-The ovh api is having some problems when fetching the lyrics or the music of the song so it might show that lyrics is not available for the song and that is because it could not get the lyrics and same for the audio of the song.
+The ovh api is having some problems when fetching the lyrics or the music of the song so it might show that lyrics is not available for the song and the same for the audio of the song.
-I will be replacing this api as soon as I find another one that will give me better results.
+I researched this issue and it turned out to be an ssl state error so the page that contains the lyrics or audio is insecure so the browser is blocking it sometimes because of a mismach between the certificate name and the browser name.However the app will work fine if I run it from an html5 file.
-Thank you and sorry for the inconvenience.
+Sorry for the incovinience.